Feijão Tropeiro Mineiro: A Culinary Journey Through Traditional Flavors of Brazil

 When you taste Feijão Tropeiro, you experience the history and love that unite generations around the table.

-- 2 cups carioquinha or black beans
+- 2 cups of black or carioquinha beans

-- 1 cup cassava flour
+- 1 cup of cassava flour

-- 200g bacon or bacon
+- 200g bacon or lard

 - 1 large onion, chopped